wta2001/Non-Hermitian-Monte-Carlo-Solver/README.md

 # Non-Hermitian-Monte-Carlo-Solver
-monte carlo quantum jump solver for Lindblad equation written in cpp
+monte carlo quantum jump solver for Lindblad equation written in cpp powered by armadillo

 offers a python api powered by cython to work with qutip